 Pain Therapy by Muscle Manipulation

-Many actually wear some physical conditions.
-Only few, however, associate them with stiffness of the muscles or the tendons.
-Medical doctors are trained to examine the every single organs and if no abnormal markers are shown, the causes usually remain unknown.
+Many people experience various physical conditions, yet few connect them to muscle or tendon stiffness.
+Medical doctors are trained to examine individual organs, and when no abnormal markers are found, the causes often remain unknown.

-As explained by the Self-Massage Technique videos, the vagus nerves, one of the cranial nerves, are connected to all the organs.
-And the vestibulocochlear nerves that run through the back of the neck controls equilibrium.
-It is possible that pressure to these nerves by stiffness of the surrounding muscles could induce symptoms such as indigestion due to slowed peristalsis or vertigo respectively on those examples.*
+As explained in the Self-Massage Technique videos, the vagus nerves, a type of cranial nerve, are connected to all organs.
+Additionally, the vestibulocochlear nerves, which run through the back of the neck, control equilibrium.
+It’s possible that pressure on these nerves due to stiffness in surrounding muscles could induce symptoms like indigestion (from slowed peristalsis) or vertigo, respectively.*

-Is There Any Remedy for The Neck Muscles?
+Is There a Remedy for Neck Muscle Issues?

-Furthermore, tight splenius capitis or spinalis capitis muscles that are located back of the neck could press the vestiblocochlear nerves thus induce vertigo, which is often misdiagnosed as Meniere’s disease.*
+Furthermore, individuals who constantly clench their jaws often develop tight omohyoid muscles, which can contribute to slurring or swallowing difficulties.
+Moreover, tight splenius capitis or spinalis capitis muscles at the back of the neck could press on the vestibulocochlear nerves, inducing vertigo—a condition often misdiagnosed as Meniere’s disease.*

 * Not clinically proven

-Pain Therapy by Muscle Manipulation releases the muscles that are pulling the symptomatic muscles.
-Since the neck muscles that are aching do not have to be touched, it is safe and it also corrects your forward head posture.
+However, Pain Therapy by Muscle Manipulation addresses this safely.
+It releases muscles that are pulling on the symptomatic muscles, meaning the aching neck muscles themselves don’t need to be touched.
+This approach also helps correct a forward head posture.

-Shoulders, Neck & Backache Comes As A Set
+Shoulders, Neck & Backache Often Comes As A Set

-The aching muscles are the result of being pulled and constant stretch.
-The muscles that are causing the pain need to be worked out.
+Aching muscles are often the result of being pulled and constantly stretched.
+The muscles that are causing the pain are the ones that need to be addressed.

-Pain Therapy by Muscle Manipulation releases the muscles that are pulling the symptomatic muscles, tendons or ligaments.
-During the session, body alignment diagnosis are conducted to check which muscles need to be worked out.
-Releasing stiffness on the causing muscles conditions your body postures.
+Pain Therapy by Muscle Manipulation focuses on releasing the muscles that are pulling on the symptomatic muscles, tendons, or ligaments.
+During a session, a body alignment diagnosis is performed to identify which muscles need attention.
+Releasing stiffness in these causative muscles can also improve your body posture.

 Pain Therapy by Muscle Manipulation